Aedial/novelai-api/README.md

 ## Prerequisites:
-For loging in, credentials are needed.
-They should be placed into /credentials/<filename>.txt with <filename> depending on the script to execute.
+For loging in, credentials are needed (NAI_USERNAME and NAI_PASSWORD).
+They should be passed from the environment variables.

 ### Examples: